+FORT EDWARD — Amish residents of Washington County won’t be exempt from meeting building codes, the county Board of Supervisors’ Public Safety Committee decided Tuesday.
 An Amish working group, made up of committee members and others, checked with legal counsel and was advised not to give the Amish exemptions from certificate of occupancy requirements based on their religious beliefs, several members reported.
 However, the group also drew up a draft waiver request form for discussion at the meeting.

 From ‘no phones’ to smartphones in 38 years [The Scribbler].

 JACK BRUBAKER | The Scribbler.

 The Scribbler recently re-watched “Witness,” that exceptional movie made in Lancaster County in 1984 by director Peter Weir.
 The Scribbler was struck this time by two particular lines.
 The chief bad cop from Philadelphia is talking by telephone with a Lancaster police sergeant.
 He wonders how he might locate a good Philadelphia cop (played by Harrison Ford) who is disguised as an Amish man living among real Amish.
 The sergeant rejects some ideas.

 Read the full article here: